Best Things 3 Alternatives in 2026: 9 Apps Compared

 Quick answer: Things 3 is beautifully designed but frozen in scope — no calendar, no AI, no time blocking.
 The best alternative depends on what you need beyond a task list:

-Aftertone — tasks + time blocking + behavioral AI + Focus Screen in one system (£100 one-time, Mac)
+Aftertone — tasks + time blocking + behavioral AI + Focus Screen in one system ($30/month, Mac)

 Todoist — cross-platform with AI features and 90+ integrations ($48/yr)